“Higher Education” is considering the implementation of The Universities of Canada in Egypt Complex in the new capital

 Abdul Ghaffar stressed the need to benefit from Egyptian expertise and competencies abroad to contribute to achieving the objectives of the 2030 Sustainable Development Plan and to support scientific research in Egypt and linking it to the priority areas of the state plan such as water, energy, gas, oil, Which aims to promote mutual cooperation with various prestigious scientific institutions around the world.

-The two sides discussed the latest executive procedures at the Canadian Universities Complex in the new administrative capital to determine the possibility of starting the study in September 2018 in a number of scientific disciplines such as engineering, pharmacy and others.
+The two sides discussed the latest executive procedures at The Universities of Canada in Egypt Complex in the new administrative capital to determine the possibility of starting the study in September 2018 in a number of scientific disciplines such as engineering, business and others.

 For his part, Mamdouh Shoukry expressed his keenness to serve his country Egypt by opening channels of cooperation between Egypt and Canada in the field of higher education and scientific research, especially in the field of research projects of common interest.
 He pointed out the need to benefit from the experience of Egyptian scientists in Canada in developing higher education to serve future generations in Egypt.